Best Plants for Bathrooms without Windows

 The plant can grow 1 to 8 feet tall and grows slowly when kept in low light conditions.
 But placing snake plants in indirect sunlight every so often can speed up the growth.

 Snake plants look great when placed on bathroom cabinetry or even the back of your commode or a shelf.
+It is also one of the best plants to grow on windowsill.

 #7.
 Arrowhead Plant